-- As an addition to this set, the inner cardboard features the course hole number 7.
+- As an addition to this set, the inner cardboard in the box will feature the course hole number 7, if the corresponding stretch goal of the Kickstarter campaign is reached.
 It has three parts of different height levels (the middle part is lower than the side ones).
 The parts are connected with two special vertical obstacles that lowered or raise the ball from one level to another.
-Diagram 48 shows a hole in six.
+Diagram 48 shows a hole in 6.